 Steal my strategy: Create your follow up email in advance with MailChimp, Constant Contact or your marketing automation tool and then import their names and email addresses, a note on the nature of the conversation and next steps.
 Send and track for engagement within 24 hours.
 Make sure to let them know that you will follow up by phone next week to discuss your sales conversation further or appointment details.

 Depending on how many contacts you gather over the week of SHOT Show, you may not have had time to qualify every single person you talked to.
 Or you may have experienced some push-back.
 Using your contact list, begin to nurture your leads through a series of emails based around a workflow that addresses the specific problems that your product or service solves.
 Link to your company’s blog and downloadable offers to educate your leads.
 Get your emails sent within 5 days.

 Steal my strategy: Nurtured leads make 47% larger purchases than non-nurtured leads.
 (The Annuitas Group) By educating your leads through automation, you speed up the sales process, save time, build trust, brand awareness and rapport.

 6. Standout through social media

-Steal my strategy: During SHOT Show 2016, I was amazed on how few brands utilized social media.
+Steal my strategy: I was amazed on how few brands utilized social media.
 This gives savvy companies an opportunity to stand out and attract leads.
-Schedule anywhere from 6-10 tweets, 3-5 Facebook and Instagram posts per day and perhaps one a day on LinkedIn (Personal and Company Page).
+Schedule anywhere from 6-10 tweets, and 3-10 Instagram posts/stories per day.

 So to sum up, identify the difference of what a prospect and lead look like, make the most of every touch point, follow up within 24 hours, utilize automated workflows to nurture leads along your sales funnel and get busy on social media.